OctopusDeploy/blog/blog/2022-03/githubactions-docker-ecr/index.md

 ![ECR Success](ecr-success.png)

+## Conclusion

 In this blog, you have set up a GitHub Actions workflow to build and push an image to Amazon ECR.
+Deployment tools like Octopus Deploy can then use this image in a later deployment stage to deploy the web application to a service.
+Github Actions allows code repositories to be part of a deployment process without additional work.
+Github Actions has several templates that developers can use to perform other deployment tasks.
+Next, we will take the image in ECR and deploy the web application.

 Happy Deployments!